dreamportdev/Osdev-Notes/Memory_Management/Paging.md

 * Page Dir entry: 0x3FE (it points to a page table)

-In this section we will se the X86_64 paging.
+In this section we will see the X86_64 paging.

 ## Paging in Long Mode

-In 64 bit mode we have up to 4 Levels of page table.
+In 64 bit mode we have up to 4 Levels of page tables.
 The number depends on the size we want to assign to each page.

 There are 3 possible scenarios: